nlml/nlml.github.io/_posts/2019-06-29-kaggle-freesound.md

 image: images/fat/spectro.png
 ---

+*An overview of semi-supervised learning and other techniques I applied to a recent Kaggle competition.*

 ![a spectrogram of an audio clip](/images/fat/spectro.png)

 *A spectrogram of of the audio clips in the FAT2019 competition*